-You will learn a wide range of specialist skills across the different art disciplines including fine art, ceramics, photography, graphics and textiles to allow you to develop your own creative skills to help determine your chosen future pathway.
+You will learn a wide range of specialist skills across the different art disciplines including fine art, ceramics, photography, graphics and textiles to allow you to develop your own creative skills to help determine your chosen future pathway and progress onto an art & design related degree.

-You will also learn a range of industry standard software skills and techniques; the hardware and software we provide is 100% industry standard and in-line with current industry expectations.
+You will also learn a large range of industry standard software skills and techniques; the hardware and software we provide is industry standard and in-line with current industry expectations.